maxses/libbringup/README.md

 This repository exists primarily to keep projects compilable.
 You are probably not interested in it.

-Small library for initially testing small handmade PCBs.
+Libbringup is a small library for initially testing small handmade PCBs.
 It can be used to check for soldering issues or errors in the schematics.

-Libbringup Is mostly about PCBs with STM32-Controllers which are using libbiwak.
+The target platforms are PCBs with STM32-Controllers which are using libbiwak.
+The MCUs flash sizes may be very small down to 16KBytes.

 An application can use this library for example to test LEDs, Buzzer, I2C-EEPROM and will create an markdown-protocoll.